sritchie73/NetRep/vignettes/NetRep.md

 ### Windows

-**NetRep** can be installed on Windows in R version 3.3.0 or later.
+For Windows users **NetRep** requires R version 3.3.0 or later.
 The necessary `fortran` and `C++11` compilers are provided with the `Rtools` program.
 We recommend installation of `NetRep` through `RStudio`, which should prompt the user and install these tools when running `devtools::install_github("InouyeLab/NetRep")`.
-You may need to run this command again after Rtools finishes installing.
+You may need to run this command again after `Rtools` finishes installing.

 ### Linux